Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

-The disorder robustness of the phase crystal state is also remarkable from another point of view.
+{\textbf {Discussion.}} The strong disorder robustness of the phase crystal state in strongly correlated superconductors makes it a very promising candidate for finally explaining the physics of boundaries and edges in the cuprate superconductors.
+The disorder robustness of the phase crystal state is also remarkable from the point of view that it concerns the phase of the superconducting pairing, not the magnitude.
 Conventional $s$-wave superconductors have for a long time been known to be highly robust against disorder thanks to the celebrated Anderson's theorem \cite{Anderson59}.
 In the presence of strong correlations, an analogy of the Anderson's theorem has recently been constructed for $d$-wave superconductors \cite{Ghosal18}.
-However, these are both only concerning the magnitude of the superconducting pairing.
-The phase crystal state on the other hand is characterized by its strong modulation of the phase of the superconducting pairing and it only exists in regions where the magnitude is suppressed.
-Thus there exists no reason to expect a phase crystal state to be anything but unstable towards disorder.
-This is also true in the absence of strong correlations, because as we show, it is exactly strong correlations that stabilizes the phase crystal state to the degree it can be present in a real material.
-Since disorder robustness is often used to predict the underlying pairing symmetry of various superconductors, our findings can additionally play a pivotal role in determining the pairing symmetry of newly discovered superconductors like the nickelates or twisted bilayer graphene, where electronic correlations are considered to be extremely strong \cite{Zhang20,Cao18a}.
+However, these results both only concern the magnitude of the superconducting pairing.
+The phase crystal state on the other hand is characterized by its strong modulation of the phase of the superconducting pairing and it even only exists in regions where the magnitude is suppressed.
+Thus, there exists no established reason to expect a phase crystal state to be anything but unstable towards disorder.
+This disorder sensitivity is even verified in the absence of strong correlations, where the phase crystal is very easily destroyed by disorder.
+It is only when including strong correlation effects that the phase crystal state is stabilized to the degree that it can be present in a real material.
+Thus our results establish the importance of strong correlations for disorder robustness of superconducting phase modulations.
+Since disorder robustness is often used to predict the underlying pairing symmetry of various superconductors, our findings can additionally play a pivotal role in determining the pairing symmetry of newly discovered superconductors such as nickelates or twisted bilayer graphene, where electronic correlations are considered to be strong \cite{Zhang20,Cao18a}.

 ~

 {\textbf {Methods}}

 In this section, we first provide details of the two methods, GIMT and BdG, implemented to solve the Hamiltonian in Eq.~\eqref{eq:tJdis} to extract the self-consistent superconducting pairing amplitude, eigenvalues, and thermodynamic quantities.
 Then we provide values and motivations for the lattice geometry and different parameters used to obtain the results.